 If an NPA wishes to use medical documentation provided by medical professionals associated with the NPA (for example, as employees, contractors, or through an association with a related corporation, affiliated health care facility, or the parent company of the NPA), the NPA must provide to its designated CNA its justification for using such professionals, such as (but not limited to) facts demonstrating limited or lack of access to providers of medical or psychological services in the local community.

-The CNA shall evaluate the justification offered by the NPA and recommend to the Commission whether to approve the NPA’s use of qualified licensed professionals associated with the NPA to provide medical documentations, including recommendations for specific safeguards.
+The CNA shall evaluate the justification offered by the NPA and recommend to the Commission whether to approve the NPA’s use of qualified licensed professionals associated with the NPA to provide medical documentations, including recommendations for specific safeguards to ensure objectivity in such determinations.

 The Commission will evaluate the CNA’s recommendation and issue a written determination to accept or reject the NPA’s use of qualified licensed professionals associated with the NPA to provide medical documentations.
-The Commission may add specific safeguards to the approval of such use.
+The Commission may add specific safeguards to ensure objectivity in such determinations.

 The Commission will annually review its approval of the NPA’s use of qualified licensed professionals associated with the NPA to provide medical documentations.